gcs2/Project-Bastilla/Assets/AxiomEngine/Documentation/Architecture/System_Rules.md

 * **Rule:** All game data (stats, dialogue, quests) must reside in `ScriptableObjects` (`RPGPlatform.Data`).
 * **Rule:** Runtime logic (`RPGPlatform.Systems`) acts upon data but never owns its "master copy".
 * **Goal:** 100% of game content should be modifiable without re-compiling C# code.
-* **Immutable Test Rule:** All new functionality MUST be accompanied by dedicated test coverage.
-No feature is complete until it is verified via the CIDER-V loop.
+* **Immutable Test Rule:** All new functionality MUST be verified via the Text Adventure Verification (TAV) harness.
+If logic cannot be verified via text commands, it is too coupled to the View.

 ### 1.3 Authoritative Knowledge Map
 When performing a task, always refer to the specific document governing that topic: